asreview/paper-megameta-postprocessing-screeningresults/README.md

 `deduplicate.R` - This script contaions a function to deduplicate the records while maintaining all information.

+## Results
+As mentioned above, the result of the `master_script_merging_after_asreview.R` is `output/megemeta_merged_after_screening_asreview.xslx`.
+In this dataset the following columns have been added.

+For all columns where there are only 0's 1's and NA's, a `0` indicates a negative (excluded for example), while `1` indicates a positive (included for example). `NA` means `Not Available`.

+- `index` (1-165045):
+  A simple indexing column going from 1-165045.
+Some numbers are not present because they have been removed after deduplication.
+- `unique_record` (0, 1, NA):
+  Indicating whether the column has a unique DOI.
+This is NA when there is no DOI present.
+- `depression_included` (0, 1, NA):
+  A column indicating whether a record was included in depression.
+- `anxiety_included` (0, 1, NA):
+  A column indicating whether a record was included in anxiety.
+- `substance_included` (0, 1, NA):
+  A column indicating whether a record was included in substance_abuse.
+- `composite_label` (0, 1, NA):
+  A column indicating whether a record was included in at least one of the subjects.
+- `quality_check_1(0->1)` (1, 2, 3, NA):
+  This column indicates for which subjects a record was falsely excluded:
+  - 1 = anxiety
+  - 2 = depression
+  - 3 = substance-abuse
+- `quality_check_2(1->0)` (1, 2, 3, NA):
+  This column indicates for which subjects a record was falsely included:
+  - 1 = anxiety
+  - 2 = depression
+  - 3 = substance-abuse
+- `depression_included_corrected` (0, 1, NA):
+  Combining the information from the ..._included and quality_check columns, this column contains the inclusion/exclusion/not seen labels after correction.
+- `data_extracted` (NA):
+  An empty column to be filled manually about which records have been extracted.

 ## script pre-processing_megameta.R
 To use the script, you first need to add the respective data to the data folder.
 An output folder is automatically created.